gpozzi/capstone-google-analytics/README.md

 In this page, I'll be documenting a comprehensive analysis of a fictitious business case.
 This was done as a capstone project for my [Google Data Analytics Professional Certificate](https://www.credly.com/earner/earned/share/8c3b6269-5e44-40d0-be37-e3f9c8e8f3da) and will include the use of a diverse set of data tools as SQL (SQL Server), Python (Pandas), Figma and Tableau.

-It will be done following the Google Analysis Phases Framework, which is summarised in the diagram below
+It will follow the Google Analysis Phases Framework, which is summarised in the diagram below and explained with more detail in the following link: https://emkautsar.medium.com/data-analysis-phases-7f32b575b431

 <img src="https://miro.medium.com/max/1200/1*Z7x7l5YL4WbHkxQckLSXlA.png" width="500">

 Project tools / libraries:
-- Microsoft SQL Server
+- `Microsoft SQL Server`
-- Pandas
+- `Python: Pandas`
-- Figma
+- `Figma`
-- Tableau
+- `Tableau`

 Techniques applied:
-- Data extraction
+- `Data extraction`
-- Data Transformation
+- `Data Transformation`
-- Data Cleaning
+- `Data Cleaning`
-- Dashboard design (With Figma)
+- `Dashboard design (With Figma)`

-## Data description
+# Data description

 Dataset has been provided by [Maven Analytics](https://www.mavenanalytics.io/data-playground), it contains 6 files: `454_calendar.csv`, `taxi_zones.csv`, `2017_taxi_trips.csv`, `2018_taxi_trips.csv`, `2019_taxi_trips.csv`, `2020_taxi_trips.csv`.
 The parameters included are:

-### 454_calendar.csv
+## 454_calendar.csv
 > - **`Date`**: Unique number for each athlete. (categorical)
 > - **`FiscalYear`**: Athlete's name. (categorical)
 > - **`FiscalQuarter`**: Male (M) or Female (F). (categorical)